tpgmartin/machine-learning-nanodegree/capstone/report.md

 A supervised classifier should be an appropriate solution to the problem as we have training data.
 There are also a number of academic studies that have had success with SVM classifiers[2].
-Before building the model, I will use principal component analyis (PCA) with dimension reduction.
+Before building the model, I will use principal component analysis (PCA) with dimension reduction.
 PCA is used to reduce the feature space of the training data to reduce the overall training and testing time, as well as making it easier to graphically illustrate - can produce two-dimensional plot of classifying boundaries.